GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 &nbsp;

-# Can't Read Bill Moyers / Campbell
+## Can't Read Bill Moyers / Campbell

 Just look at the context of what they reply to!
+A book quote turns people on the warpath against langauge.

 <img width="950" height="1282" alt="image" src="https://github.com/user-attachments/assets/b0ae282f-90c4-4d60-8fcc-26f4ce3a69ed" />